Last updated July 20, 2026 — pricing and features re-verified

 The best AI clip makers for gaming streams (2026)

 Gaming clippers split on what they detect.
 Gameplay-event tools read the kill feed and game state — great for kills, clutches and wins, blind to everything else.
 Chat-and-reaction tools score the moment your chat exploded or you reacted on cam — which is where the funniest non-gameplay clips live.
 The right pick depends on whether your clippable moments are mechanical or reactive.
 We build ClipMe, the chat-and-reaction one, so weigh that bias.
+Below, a moment-by-moment matrix maps the four things worth clipping in a gaming stream to the tool that actually catches each one.

 Streaming specifically on Twitch or Kick?
 See the best Twitch clipper and the best Kick clipper roundup.